oklas/react-breadcrumbs-dynamic/README.md

 effective.
 However, the library cannot know about your application state nor can undertake deep inspections of your data to detect changes in efficiency considerations.
-This section describes more effective but more complicated way which allows achieve maximum efficiency.
+This section describes more effective but more complicated ways that provides maximum efficiency.

 ## Avoid to pass arrays/objects/jsx in props of `BreadcrumbsItem`